tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 This course provides students the skills and knowledge to develop their hypervisors using Intel VT-x.
 It is designed in a way such that everything is built from scratch.
 This emphasis allows students to better understand the building blocks and nuances behind a hypervisor, as well as expanding knowledge acquired in the course by themselves.
 Topics include UEFI firmware programming, VT-x initialization, debugging, nested page tables, and more.
 Students will develop a hypervisor that implements a variety of exit handlers and offering useful demo features at the end.

 This is a hand-on oriented class.
 We believe that the students can learn and retain concepts and skills the best by working with those by themselves and not by being taught; hence offering the maximum value to the students.
 With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain backgrounds for the lab activities.
-We will spend more than 50% of the time with hands on.
+We will spend about the half of the time with hands on.

 ![Hypervisor_Development_on_Intel_and_UEFI_Platform.png](/Images/Hypervisor_Development_on_Intel_and_UEFI_Platform.png)